 Alan was Lecturer in Medicine for two years at Sheffield University and had experience of research, education and examinations before pursuing his first love of acute clinical care.

 One of very few consultants with dual specialist accreditation in emergency medicine and general internal medicine, Alan was appointed as a consultant at Sheffield Teaching Hospitals NHS Foundation Trust in 2004 and is honorary senior clinical lecturer at the University of Sheffield.

-Developing the specialty of acute medicine from its infancy to an integral part of acute care, Alan was training programme director for 4 years and is still clinical lead for acute medicine.
+Developing the specialty of acute medicine from its infancy to an integral part of acute care, Alan was training programme director for 4 years and clinical lead for acute medicine for 9 years.
 His innovations of electronic handover and acute take lists have revolutionised working practices.

 Alan uses his experience to provide a remarkably general opinion on medicolegal issues connected with acute and emergency care and in the legal aspects of death where medical care may be implicated.

 Married with four children, he likes stock car racing and fell running with his two Bernese mountain dogs.